 The well-documented future growth of Australia’s senior population presents a real challenge for governments to manage the health and housing needs of older people.
 Retirement Communities play an important - and underrated - role in helping seniors lead a happy and independent life for longer, saving taxpayers more than $2 billion annually through lower health and aged care costs.
 They are central to providing affordable housing, preventative health and important community services to senior Australians in both regional and urban areas.

-Launched in July 2018, the draft Code recognises Retirement Communities are governed by a complex and diverse set of legislation and regulations and it seeks to create an accepted standard to help operators provide a trustworthy and high-quality service to those living in, and considering moving to, a Retirement Community.
-The draft Code has been developed by the peak bodies after extensive consultation with key industry stakeholders, including governments, operators and, most importantly, resident leaders through the Australian Retirement Village Residents Association.
-In forming the draft Code, domestic and international best-practice examples have been considered.
-The development of this draft Code was also guided by the Australian Competition and Consumer Commission’s Guidelines for developing effective voluntary industry codes of conduct.
+Operational since January 2020, the Code of Conduct recognises that Retirement Communities are governed by a complex and diverse set of legislation and regulations and seeks to create an accepted standard to help operators provide a trustworthy and high-quality service to those living in, and considering moving to, a Retirement Community.
+The Code was developed by the peak bodies after extensive consultation with key industry stakeholders, including governments, operators and, most importantly, resident leaders through the Australian Retirement Village Residents Association.
+In forming the Code, domestic and international best-practice examples were considered.
+The development of the Code was also guided by the Australian Competition and Consumer Commission’s Guidelines for developing effective voluntary industry codes of conduct.

-We encourage industry participants, residents, prospective residents and interested stakeholders to familiarise themselves with the provisions outlined in the draft Code.
-We hope you find it a helpful aid to promoting and protecting resident rights and providing a benchmark for best practice.
+We encourage industry participants, residents, prospective residents and interested stakeholders to familiarise themselves with the provisions outlined in the Code.
+We hope it will be a helpful aid to promoting and protecting resident rights and providing a benchmark for best practice.

 Retirement village owners and operators have agreed on an action plan to deliver higher standards, clearer and simpler information about costs and contracts, and an independent umpire to resolve disputes.